-We feature thousands of critical biographical entries on individuals who have contributed to the history of thought and philosophy.
+We feature thousands of critical biographical entries on individuals who have contributed to the history of modern thought and philosophy.
 Each entry includes a comprehensive overview of a subject’s life, work, and reception together with a bibliography and list of further reading.

 Alongside the giants of philosophy you will encounter people from other intellectual domains: civil rights activists, classicists, clergymen, economists, mathematicians, novelists, poets, politicians and scientists who had something to say on topics that count as philosophical.

 “Impressive historical and thematic breadth purposefully prevail over analytic and expository depth in this unique biographical dictionary encompassing individuals who contributed to philosophical thought in the US and Canada from 1860 to the early 1960s.
 Of the 1,082 entries by over 500 authors, 130 are devoted to women and minorities ...
 Entries are consistently clear and widely accessible, covering salient biographical and career information, followed by discussion of the subject's thought and work.”

 Summing Up: Highly recommended.
 Lower-division undergraduates through faculty/researchers.